 Inside Magecart: New RiskIQ & Flashpoint Research Report

 Learn about the groups and criminal underworld behind the front-page breaches.

 Threat Hunting Guide: 3 Must-Haves for the Effective Modern Threat Hunter

 The threat hunting landscape is constantly evolving.
 Learn the techniques, tactics, and tools needed to become a highly-effective threat hunter.

 To try pivoting across RiskIQ’s unique internet data sets for yourself, sign up for RiskIQ Community Today.

-Internet data sets help digital threat hunters investigate and expose the infrastructure being used by attackers against their organization so they can find, block, and prevent attacks.
+Internet data sets help digital threat hunters investigate and expose the infrastructure being used by digital attackers against their organization so they can find, block, and prevent digital attacks.